magma1447/docker-mariadb-columnstore/README.md

 | ColumnStore | 23.10.3 | MariaDB plugin packages | Latest community version |
 | Python Environment | 3.7.7 | Extracted from ColumnStore 23.02.3 | CPU compatibility |

 The Python environment (including all CMAPI dependencies) is extracted from the last known working ColumnStore version (23.02.3) and embedded into the modern container.
-This provides:

-- ✅ **Broad CPU compatibility** - Works on hardware from 2013+
-- ✅ **Modern ColumnStore features** - Latest plugin version
-- ✅ **Stable dependencies** - Pre-tested Python module versions
+However module `psutils` was not compatible with the base image's operating system.
+Therefore we delete that module, and replace it with the one from the apt repositories.

-### Affected Systems
+### Remove workaround

-If you encounter "Illegal instruction" errors when starting ColumnStore, your CPU likely lacks instruction sets required by the newer Python binaries.
-This workaround should resolve the issue without requiring hardware upgrades.
+You can remove the workaround by removing the sections marked as `TAG: OLD CPU HACK` in the `Dockerfile`.

 ## Configuration